My Chef’s Apron

 Storage

-Store in an airtight container at room temperature for up to 5 days, or in the fridge for longer.
-The texture of these 2-ingredient peanut butter cookies will change slightly in the refrigerator.
+Store in an airtight container at room temperature for up to 5 days.
+You can also refrigerate them for longer storage, though the texture will change slightly in the fridge.
+They'll firm up a little more but still taste great.

 Recipe FAQs